 Many internet sites rave about the use of lavender essential oil to calm your dog.
 Lavender IS technically safe for dogs.
 However, even just a drop or two in their space can cause more harm than good.
 That overwhelming aroma might cause the OPPOSITE effect.
 If you want to bring your dog some peace, rather than blinding their nose, consider reaching for a calming treat.
 (Especially considering the lack of real evidence supporting lavender essential oils)

 Diffusers cause a different problem for dog safety.
 The oils disperse into the air, landing on your dog’s coat.
 They then lick up the oil.
 Or, worse, they might bump the table the diffuser rests on, dumping the contents onto themselves.
 Your dog can end up with burns.

 If you use a diffuser, keep your dog out of the area.
 When you finish, air out the room as best you can.
 Store your diffuser in a closed cabinet where your dog won’t reach the essential oils.

 You might enjoy adding a touch of essential oil to your daily water or morning tea.
 It might be part of your health regime.
-The same is NOT safe for your dog.
+Unfortunately, the same is NOT safe for your dog.
 Essential oils cause GI upset (at the best of times).
 If your dog swallows any oil, you need to contact Animal Poison Control immediately, snag the bottle, and then get to your vet ASAP.